pearcemc/ClusterUtils.jl/README.md

 Message passing, control and display utilities for distributed and parallel computing.

-For users of Julia 0.4 `ClusterUtils` requires `using Compat` as the formatting of `remotecall` commands changed.
+Current version of this repository requires Julia 0.5.

 ## Map and reduce type operations.